Additional Installation Information

 Cisco ISE 3.1 patch 6 and later and Cisco ISE 3.2 patch 2 and later versions support Cisco SNS 3700 series appliances.

-You can download Rufus from the following location:
+You can download Rufus from this location:

 https://rufus.ie/downloads/